 Contact us if you believe you have legal rights under VARA.

 For more information about copyrighting music, film, computer fonts, architectural design plans or other creative works such as books, lyrics, or photographs call us at (877) 276-5084.
-We have vast experience representing copyright rights holders (Plaintiff) and defenses of alleged copyright infringement in the United States.
+We have vast experience representing copyright rights holders (Plaintiffs) and defending cases of alleged copyright infringement in the United States.